stonepros/stone/doc/rados/operations/pools.rst

               objects or **erasure** to get a kind of `generalized RAID5 <../erasure-code>`_ capability.
               The **replicated** pools require more
-              raw storage but implement all Ceph operations.
+              raw storage but implement all Stone operations.
 The **erasure** pools require less raw storage but only implement a subset of the available operations.